Lakatrazz/BONELAB-Fusion/README.md

 - The source code of [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) is used partially under the MIT License.
 The full license can be found [here](https://github.com/Facepunch/Facepunch.Steamworks/blob/master/LICENSE).
 - The source code of [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) is used partially under the MIT License.
 The full license can be found [here](https://github.com/rlabrecque/Steamworks.NET/blob/master/LICENSE.txt).
 - The source code of [LiteNetLib](https://github.com/RevenantX/LiteNetLib) is included under the MIT License.
 The full license can be found [here](https://github.com/RevenantX/LiteNetLib/blob/master/LICENSE.txt).

+## Distribution
+Since this project falls under the MIT license, there is nothing preventing you from redistributing any version of the mod anywhere.
+However, I would personally prefer and request that you do not reupload this mod to mod.io or thunderstore.io for the following reasons:

+mod.io:
+- mod.io is reserved for mods created using the official MarrowSDK, which Fusion is not.
+Thus, it will not function the same way as other mods on the site.

+thunderstore.io:
+- Fusion is already uploaded to thunderstore.io, so having a secondary upload only causes confusion.
+- While the official thunderstore version may not be the same version as the latest source code, this is for a reason.
+     - Development builds are unfinished and should not be uploaded to thunderstore.
+Uploading these to thunderstore only cause confusion and make people think that the mod is ready.
+If you would like for people to play development versions early, please redirect them to the github instead.

+This also goes without saying but please do not redistribute Fusion in order to gain subscribers, server members, money, etc. It's just scummy.
+Nothing stopping you, but please think twice before doing it.

 ## Disclaimer